Retrieval-Augmented Test Generation: How Far Are We?: Experiment Design and Results

 \subsection{RQ3: Impact of External Sources in API-Level RAG}

-\textbf{Design.} This RQ, similar to RQ2, aims to investigate the effects of different external sources within an API-level RAG setting.
-Given the availability of mapping information for documents to each API, we create a vector database for each API.

-As with the previous RQs, we calculate the four metrics, count the wins for each RAG approach, and perform the Friedman tests on the code coverage for the four API RAGs versus zero-shot prompting.
+\textbf{Design.} Similar to RQ2, this research question investigates the effects of different external sources within an API-level RAG setting.
+Utilizing the available mapping information that links documents to each API, we construct a dedicated vector database for each API.
+As with the previous RQs, we calculate the four metrics, count the wins for each RAG approach, and perform the Friedman tests on the code coverage for the four API RAGs versus basic instruction prompting.
 Additionally, we conduct a Friedman test comparing the basic and API RAG approaches, resulting in nine rank comparisons.

-\textbf{Result.} Table \ref{tab:api_a} presents the results of LLMs in generating unit test cases using the API-level RAG approach.
-For comparative purposes, zero-shot prompting results are also included.
-Consistent with the findings in RQ2, it is evident that the API-level approach enhances performance in terms of code coverage compared to zero-shot prompting.
-A similar decline in parse rate was observed for GPT-3.5-turbo and Mistral, attributable to the same underlying factors.
+\textbf{Result.} Table \ref{tab:api_a} presents the results of LLMs in generating unit test cases using the API-level RAG.
+For comparative purposes, basic instruction prompting results are also included.
+Consistent with the findings in RQ2, it is evident that the API-level enhances performance in terms of code coverage compared to basic instruction prompting.
+A similar decline in parse rate was observed for \emph{GPT-3.5-turbo} and \emph{Mistral}, attributable to the same underlying factors.

-Figures \ref{fig:win_counts}-b and \ref{fig:win_counts}-d illustrate the win counts of API-level RAG versus zero-shot prompting and within each API-level RAG.
-Out of 20 cases, the combined API-level RAG outperformed zero-shot prompting in 16 instances, the API document API-level RAG in 14 instances, the GitHub issues API-level RAG in 18 instances, and the StackOverflow Q\&As API-level RAG in 15 instances.
-The win count for API-level RAG versus zero-shot was higher compared to Basic RAG versus zero-shot, with two additional wins for the combined approach, one additional win for the API document approach, three additional wins for the GitHub issues approach, and an equal number of wins for the StackOverflow Q\&As approach.
+Figures \ref{fig:win_counts}b and \ref{fig:win_counts}d illustrate the win counts of API-level RAG versus basic instruction prompting within each API-level RAG.
+Out of 20 cases, the combined API-level RAG outperformed basic instruction prompting in 15 instances, the API document API-level RAG in 13 instances, the GitHub issues API-level RAG in 14 instances, and the StackOverflow Q\&As API-level RAG in 12 instances.
+The win count for API-level RAG versus basic instruction prompting was higher compared to Basic RAG versus basic instruction prompting, with two additional wins for the combined approach, one additional win for the API document approach, an equal number of wins for the GitHub issues approach, and one additional win for the StackOverflow Q\&As approach.